JasperWagen/HTML5ExamRevisionNotes/HTML5ExamBrief.md

   * `grid-column-span/grid-column-span`: Defines the dimensions of a grid by specifying the distance (in lines) from the starting line to ending line
   * `grid-column-sizing/grid-row-sizing`: Changes the size of implicit columns or rows, which are auto-sized by default
   * `grid-flow`: creates additional columns otr tows as needed to accommodate content
+  * `column-gap/row-gap`: controls the amount of spacing between cells
+  * `justify-self`: Overrides the horizontal positioning of an element within it's container

 Grid Templates:
 * A grid template uses alphabetical characters to represent the position of items in a grid.